 All the climb lacked now was an ascent.

-Having never ascended that much vertical in a day before, getting up and down had a lot of question marks attached to it.
+As I had never ascended that much vertical in a day before, getting up and down had a lot of question marks attached to it.
 While it was certainly possible on established routes or where a chance of escape existed, attempting a new route in the depths of Antarctica, could well turn me into a snowman before I finished.

 Turning back was always a possibility, but climbing with no sleeping bag, tent, stove, or rope, if I stopped, any problems would be quickly solved when I froze.
 The supply of chocolate, crackers and water were only designed to keep me moving.
 Having extra weight would only slow me down, so it would have to be up, summit, and down, in one single push.